ramrom/rams_dot_files/cheatsheets/kotlin_cheatsheet.md

 a.addLast(4) // adds 4 to the end
 a.removeFirst() // removes and returns 0
 a.removeLast() // removes and returns 4

+///// SEQUENCES - similar to streams in java, lazily evaluated val numbersSequence = sequenceOf("four", "three", "two", "one")

+// can also convert regular collection types to sequences val numbers = listOf("one", "two", "three", "four") val numbersSequence = numbers.asSequence()
 ```

 ## RUNNING